 Everyone makes mistakes when designing their homes.
-From taking the rug out of the moving truck last to not measuring your door clearance before buying bulky furniture, we've all had an oh no moment that makes us question our capabilities as design enthusiasts.
-The good news is we're not alone; even top designers have purchased items in the wrong scale or forgotten to consider small but important electrical details.
+From taking the rug out of the moving truck last to not measuring your door clearance before buying bulky furniture, we've all had an "oh no" moment that makes us question our capabilities as design enthusiasts.
+The good news is we're not alone; even top designers have purchased items on the wrong scale or forgotten to consider small but important electrical details.

 Not Considering Fire Hazards